Skip to main content

 • Amazon S3 bucket, including the ARN of the bucket.
 For information on how to find the ARN of an S3 bucket, see Find ARNs in the AWS documentation.

-Configure AWS IAM access for Lumi
+Configure AWS access

 Create an AWS permissions policy